-Ayo's natural aptitude for sport has seen him report on the London mini-marathon and the South African World Cup for CBBC.
-He presented the BBC documentaries Teens From a Small Island, Stammer School and World Olympic Dreams and has also appeared on shows such as Celebrity Masterchef (BBC 1), The Great Comic Relief Bake Off and The Great British Banquet (BBC 2).
-Ayo's extensive credits include Fort Boyard: Ultimate Challenge (CiTV), Children in Need (BBC Birmingham) and World of Weird (Channel 4).
+Ayo’s natural aptitude for sport has seen him report on the London mini-marathon and the South African World cup for CBBC and the Great Birmingham 10k for Channel 5.
+He presented the BBC documentaries Teens From a Small Island, Stammer School and World Olympic Dreams and has appeared on shows such as Celebrity Masterchef (BBC 1), The Great Comic Relief Bake Off and The Great British Banquet (BBC 2).
+Ayo’s extensive credits include Fort Boyard: Ultimate Challenge (CiTV), Children in Need (BBC Birmingham) and World of Weird (Channel 4).

 A keen traveller, he has visited over 120 cities across the globe producing for BBC World’s Travel Show.
 As a writer he’s had several publications and blogs on the BBC Sport Website, the Daily Telegraph and the Huffington Post on subjects close to his heart.